Forkeh/game-of-life/README.md

 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ### Features
-- Includes a button to destroy all current living cells.
 - A button to start/pause the game.
+- A button to destroy all current living cells.
 - The ability to "draw" on the board with the mouse, to create new cells.